Yesterday’s post about some old postcards from the 1950s touched on the subject of mass tourism and population decline in Venice.

 The economy of Venice changed in the years after WWII.

 The commercial harbour moved to the mainland in Marghera, and industry followed.
-The area had been build up before the war, both for industry and housing for the workers, but the place only took off after the war.
+The area had been built up before the war, both for industry and housing for the workers, but the place only took off after the war.

 Their parents would often remain in the old home in Venice.